ember-react-microfrontend/root-config/README.md

 ## What is this?

 This is an example microfrontend repo demonstrating how to use [single-spa](https://single-spa.js.org).

-You can see the code running at https://react.microfrontends.app.
+This is a fork of the single-spa example repo that is running at https://react.microfrontends.app (and for which you can find the example code https://github.com/react-microfrontend/).

+The main purpose of this repo is to show how to tie in an ember application within the Single-Spa framework, particularly when _other_ applications are _not_ ember (in this case, all of the others are React).

 ## How does it work?